Creating a visible shift in safety performance, leadership and culture.

-4. What impact are my leaders having on team culture and engagement?
+4. What impact are my leaders having on psychological safety, team culture and engagement?

 5. What performance and engagement outcomes are linked to team culture and behaviours?

-The ISA 360 Leadership diagnostic is based on the four factors our research shows has an impact on safety performance.
+The ISA 360 Leadership diagnostic is based on the four factors our research shows have an impact on safety performance.

 So, what are the most important leadership capabilities needed to have a positive impact on safety performance?

-Click to find out more about the 4 Intentional States
+Click to find out more about the 4 Factors

-Our research has indicated that in order to achieve an Integral approach, a Safety Leader needs strong capability in 4 Intentional States;
+Our research has indicated that in order to achieve an Integral approach, a Safety Leader needs strong capability in 4 Factors;

 Leaders need to demonstrate all four to achieve their full potential in order to have an extra-ordinary impact on Safety and Performance.

-Our analysis has shown that each of the 4 Intentional States have a positive impact on the way staff feel and behave at work.
+Our analysis has shown that each of the 4 Factors has a positive impact on the way staff feel and behave at work.

 Click to find out more about leadership performance

-We have shown that an improvement in 4 key safety leadership capability areas (known as 'Intentional States') WILL lead to an improvement in workforce behaviour.
+We have shown that an improvement in 4 key safety leadership capability areas (4 Factors) WILL lead to an improvement in workforce behaviour.

-Our research has shown that leaders tend to have strengths in Commitment and Caring Actively, but typically lack the ability to effectively demonstrate Curiosity and Interconnectedness, ultimately limiting their leadership potential.
+Our research has shown that leaders tend to have strengths in Purposeful and Caring, but typically lack the ability to effectively demonstrate Curious and Connecting, ultimately limiting their leadership potential.

-When comparing the top vs. bottom leaders across each Intentional State, we found that their Curiosity and Interconnectedness had a greater impact on engagement.
+When comparing the top vs. bottom leaders across each Factor, we found that their Curious and Connecting had a greater impact on engagement.

-Given these are the two Intentional States that leaders are typically poor at, the majority of organisations are missing a significant opportunity to transform employee engagement which has a direct impact on safety and performance.
+Given these are the two Factors that leaders are typically poor at, the majority of organisations are missing a significant opportunity to transform employee engagement which has a direct impact on safety and performance.

-Organisations that develop leaders' Curiosity and Interconnectedness will have the competitive advantage, but first they need leaders to become aware of these gaps i.e. their own blind spots.
+Organisations that develop leaders' Curious and Connecting will have the competitive advantage, but first they need leaders to become aware of these gaps i.e. their own blind spots.